 Transitioning to Solid Food

 At around 2 months old, puppies will begin to transition from their mother's milk to solid food.
-Start by moistening dry kibble with warm to soften it and make it easier to chew.
+Start by moistening dry kibble with warm water to soften it and make it easier to chew.
 Gradually reduce the amount of water added over time until your puppy can comfortably eat dry food.
 This transition should happen slowly over a period of about two weeks to avoid any digestive upset.

 Monitoring Your Puppy's Weight